-- a methodology for comparison of education systems and for review of existing flexibility options at system level, - a review of existing flexibility options at the level of a nationally (only in Spain regionally applies to the whole document) defined educational programme; and - the possibilities for flexibility at the implementation level, i.e. at the level that can be defined by the individual school.
+- a methodology for comparison of education systems and for review of existing flexibility options at system level, - a review of existing flexibility options at the level of a nationally (and Spain regionally, which applies to the whole document) defined educational programme; and - the possibilities for flexibility at the implementation level, i.e. at the level that can be defined by the individual school.